globocom/prettylog/README.md

 ## Configuration

-The tool can be configurated through the `.prettylog.yml` file, which can be found both locally (on the directory which the tool is executed), and globally (on the `$HOME` folder).
+The tool can be configurated through the `.prettylog.yml` file, which can be found both locally (on the directory which the tool is executed) and globally (on the `$HOME` folder).
 The folder structure is as follows:

     timestamp:
       key:     <string>